Analysis | Why Ukraine’s Big Nuclear Plant Raises Worries Again

 Ukraine’s Zaporizhzhia Nuclear Power Plant, Europe’s biggest such facility, has become one of the most sensitive flashpoints of the war.
 Soon after Russian troops invaded Ukraine in February, they captured the plant in the first case of a nuclear station being taken as a spoil of war.
 Their assault sparked a fire at the complex, though the damage was limited.
 Since July, shelling aimed at the plant, which Russia and Ukraine blame on each other, has increased to become a near-daily occurrence.
 Both sides have an interest in stressing the dangers.
-Still, the United Nations’ atomic watchdog says the potential for a nuclear catastrophe is real.
+Still, the United Nations’ atomic watchdog says the plant’s physical integrity has been violated and the potential for a nuclear catastrophe is real.

 1. What is Zaporizhzhia?